-Fairfax County (the "County") is located in the northeastern corner of the Commonwealth of Virginia (the "Commonwealth") and encompasses a net land area of 407 square miles.
+Fairfax County, Virginia ("Fairfax County" or the "County"), is located in the northeastern corner of the Commonwealth of Virginia (the "Commonwealth") and encompasses a net land area of 407 square miles.
 Its current estimated population exceeds one million.
 The County is part of the Washington, D.C., metropolitan area, which includes jurisdictions in Maryland, the District of Columbia and Northern Virginia.